Policy Governing Charitable Events on University Property

-- Protect the multi-denominational nature of the University and ensure that no particular charitable organisation is more favoured than another
+- Protect the multi-denominational nature of the University and to ensure that no particular charitable organisation is more favoured than another.

-- Ensure the amount of collections held each year is kept to reasonable proportions, in view of the special arrangements that may have to be made for them, eg organising the presence of security staff etc.
+- Ensure the number of collections held each year is kept to reasonable proportions in view of special arrangements that may have to be made for them, e.g. organising security staff etc.

-- Ensure that charities do not take it for granted that they automatically have permission to collect regularly without seeking such permission on each occasion
+- Ensure that charities and members of the University do not take it for granted that they automatically have permission to collect regularly without seeking permission on each occasion.

-- Set up a clear and simple mechanism for seeking and granting permission
+- Establish a clear and simple mechanism for seeking and granting approval.

-The Director may consult if necessary with other senior officers, such as the Registrar & Secretary, or with individual Heads of Budget Centres who may be affected by the collection.
+The granting of approval rests with the Director of Hospitality and Accomodation Services (or their authorised Deputy) provided that they may consult with the other Senior Officers if necessary such as the Registrar and Secrectary or with individual Heads of Budget Centres who may be affected.

-Where permission is granted, the Director will forward details to the Manager of Security and to any Heads of Budget Centres specially affected.
+If approval is granted, the Director shall also inform the University’s manager of Security and any Heads of Budget Centres especially affected.